← The AccountMade blog

 A packet should link the source: trust center page, DPA, subprocessor list, architecture note, policy, control evidence, vendor term, or governance document.

 It should also extract the supported claim from that source.
 The source may prove a narrower statement than the draft answer.
-That difference is where source-backed review matters.
+That difference is where a source-backed claim library matters.

 The reviewer should not have to ask, “Where did this come from?”
 The answer should carry the source with it.